arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/Aptitude/Aptitude_notes.md

 * We become what we consume.
 * We are slaves of our symbols.
 * I am one step away from success.
+* Days are long but years are short.
+* I am powerful beyond measures.

 ![image](https://github.com/arghanath007/Data-Structure-and-Algorithms/assets/54589605/cbbd6d3e-22bc-43b0-a083-7f26b35f7926)
 ![image](https://github.com/arghanath007/Data-Structure-and-Algorithms/assets/54589605/7fece5d9-38fe-4178-97fa-937016011223)